How to move the Symantec Endpoint Protection Manager SQL database to a new SQL Server with backup and restore

 If SEPM is already installed:

-- When prompted, enter the credentials for the sem5 user created in the steps above
+When the credentials prompt appears, enter the credentials for the sem5 user that was created in the previous steps.

-If SEPM is a new installation, the wizard will launch after the setup is complete.
+If SEPM is a new installation, the wizard launches after the setup is complete:

-- When prompted, enter server name(\instance name) of the new SQL server, and the credentials for the sem5 user created in the steps above.
+When the prompt appears, enter server name(\instance name) of the new SQL server, and the credentials for the sem5 user that was created in the previous steps.

-If you are installing a new SEPM, you must use the same version of SEPM as the original SEPM.
-If you install a newer version of SEPM, you will get an error that the schema is not compatible.
+If installing a new SEPM use the same version of SEPM as the original SEPM.
+If installing a different version of SEPM, an error shows that the schema is not compatible.

-For Windows Authentication method: If the account that you use is a domain user account, make sure that the Endpoint Protection Manager computer and the SQL server are in the same domain (or a trusted domain), and that the domain user account exists in its domain controller.
-If the account that you use is a local user account, make sure that the Endpoint Protection Manager computer and the SQL server are in the same workgroup, that the same local user account exists on both computers (same name and password), and that the account has local Administrator privileges on both computers.
+For Windows Authentication method: If the account to use is a domain user account make sure that the Endpoint Protection Manager computer and the SQL server are in the same domain (or a trusted domain).
+Also make sure that the domain user account exists in its domain controller.
+If the account in use is a local user account, make sure that the Endpoint Protection Manager computer and the SQL server are in the same workgroup, that the same local user account exists on both computers (same name and password), and that the account has local Administrator privileges on both computers.